chasefromm21/TouchID-Settings-For-non-TouchID-devices/README.md

 Before you begin, hear me out:

-> So it'll be a Preferences.app (or PreferencesUI.framework if the device is on iOS 9 or iOS 10) plist edit via iFile (you can use SSH or AFC2, but this was done via iFile.
-So iFile is the recommended one).
+> So it'll be a Preferences.app plist edit (or PreferencesUI.framework if the device is on iOS 9 or iOS 10) via iFile / Filza / AFC2 / OpenSSH, but this was done via iFile or Filza.
+So I'd recommend iFile to use this one.
-> I cannot upload the Settings.plist because of copyright reasons, and because it could mess up your Settings layout even if I did upload it, so you have to do this manually, but it's *very* simple.
+> I cannot upload the Settings.plist for of copyright reasons, and because it could mess up your Settings layout if I shared it anyway, so you have to do this manually, but it's *very* simple.

 Disclaimer: I'm not responsible if you mess up.
-And please back up the Settings.plist in the Preferences.app or PreferencesUI.framework before attempting this, as well as your device in iTunes if you mess anything up.
-That's highly recommended.
+Please back up the Settings.plist in the Preferences.app or PreferencesUI.framework before attempting this, as well as your device in iTunes if you mess anything up.
+Do at your own risk.

-You need iFile or AFC2 or OpenSSH before you attempt this!
-Install it in Cydia (iFile comes with a trial, but it's worth it in the end!)
+As stated before you will need iFile / Filza / AFC2 / OpenSSH before you attempt to install this hack!
+Install iFile, Filza, AFC2, or OpenSSH in Cydia if you have no already (iFile comes with a free trial, but it's worth it in the end if you use it all the time).

-**I HONESTLY ONLY CONDONE AND RECOMMEND THAT USERS TO ONLY USE IFILE - AND NOT SSH OR AFC2 - FOR NOW, AND JUST FOR THE RECORD FOR THE SAKE OF GOING EASY ON YOU!**
+**I HONESTLY ONLY CONDONE AND RECOMMEND THAT USERS TO ONLY USE IFILE - AND NOT OPENSSH OR AFC2 - FOR NOW, AND JUST FOR THE RECORD FOR THE SAKE OF GOING EASY ON YOU!
+FILZA IS A DECENT APP BUT WITH IT'S FAIR SHARE OF SLIGHT PROBLEMS BUT I MUCH PREFER IFILE IN MY HUMBEL OPINION! **

-• Go in to /Applications/Preferences.app (iOS 9/10 users must navigate to /System/Library/PrivateFrameworks/PreferencesUI.framework),
+• Go in to /Applications/Preferences.app (iOS 9 and iOS 10 users must navigate to /System/Library/PrivateFrameworks/PreferencesUI.framework),

 • Find Settings.plist, then tap on the Settings.plist, hit Property List Viewer,